 Whether you are planning a budgeted trip or not, this is one of the city’s most significant recreational zones, offering ample greenery near the city center and a wonderful ambiance.
 Why is Zabeel Park the most popular destination?
 There are countless reasons, starting from a relaxing atmosphere to enjoy a casual and lazy weekend, participating in barbeques, sitting at the theatre, and strolling in the playgrounds.
 Don’t forget to seek a peek into The Dubai Garden Glow if you have some spare time.
 You can reach this landmark near the Jafiliya Metro Station with entry costs of the only Dh5 for each visitor.
 The timings are 8 AM to 10 PM between Sunday and Wednesday and 8 AM to 11 PM on Thursday to Saturday and other official holidays.

 How can a Dubai tour get completed without visiting Abra Ride?
 This place promises to give its viewers incredible views of both the older and newer neighbourhoods of the city.
 The city’s most traditional mode of transport made for a comfortable cruise in a fully air-conditioned environment.
 It gives you all the reasons to combat the scorching heat in the Emirate and avoid driving to the beach!
-You will find these rides readily available at the Creekside in Bur Dubai, with costs of the only Dh1 for each ride.
+You will find these rides readily available at the Creekside in Bur Dubai tour, with costs of the only Dh1 for each ride.
 Visitors can make their bookings between 5 AM and midnight daily.

 UAE travellers on a budget will love this attraction.
 If you are accompanied by the Dubai tour group or not, make sure to visit this beautiful and conducive picnic stop to become acquainted with the magical waterfalls and turquoise pools.

-Settled in the banks of the Hajar Mountains, this magical haven in Dubai offers the tourists to swim through the narrow shake passages around the year.
+Settled in the banks of the Hajar Mountains, this magical haven in Dubai tour.
+The tourists to swim through the narrow shake passages around the year.
 The backdrop itself is gorgeous, and you will naturally feel out of the world!
 Ensure that you have a valid Emirates ID and other documents for verification since the pools technically fall in Oman.
 The culture of Hatta has been neatly preserved and has a rich tradition that you will see by visiting the Heritage Village.
 The timings are relaxed, and there are no entry fees at all!

 Sharjah National Park